Doxuno

 Fixed Fee: 45,000.00 CAD

 This Independent Contractor Agreement (this "Agreement") is entered into as of April 1, 2026 by and between Northern Digital Solutions Inc. (the "Client") and David R. Chen Consulting (the "Contractor").
+It is a contract for services and not a contract of service.
 The parties agree as follows:

 1.